 Dr. George E. Ross, appointed the fourteenth president of Central Michigan University on March 1, 2010, believes in the transformative power of education on individual lives and the future of our communities, state and nation.

-With a powerful focus on students, Dr. Ross leads the fourth largest public university in Michigan and one of the 100 largest in America.
-CMU opened in 1892 offering teaching and business degrees and has since evolved to become a leading public university with a strong liberal arts focus, known as well for its excellence in health sciences, science, technology, engineering and math programs.
+With a powerful focus on students, Dr. Ross leads one of the 100 largest universities in America (verify that) and one that ranks among only 5 percent of U.S. universities in the highest two Carnegie research classifications.
+CMU opened in 1892 offering teaching and business degrees and has evolved to become a major national university that combines the liberal arts with strong programs in health care, business, science, technology, engineering and math.

-CMU in January 2017 will open a $95 million Biosciences Building being constructed with state, private and university funds.
+CMU in January 2017 opened a $95 million Biosciences Building — the largest construction project in its history, funded through state, private and university dollars.
 The university has nationally recognized programs in physical therapy, audiology, speech-language pathology and athletic training.
-Its undergraduate neuroscience program is ranked No. 1 in America and its 10-year-old undergraduate engineering program has become one of the nation's top 100.
-CMU is considered a leading Great Lakes research institution, directing a $10 million grant from the Environmental Protection Agency.
+Its undergraduate neuroscience program has been ranked No. 1 in America and its undergraduate engineering program has become one of the nation's top 100.
+CMU is considered a leading Great Lakes research institution, having received two $10 million grants from the Environmental Protection Agency.

-Under Dr. Ross' direction, CMU opened America's 137th college of medicine in 2013 with a distinctive mission to prepare physicians desperately needed to serve rural and medically underserved communities.
+CMU opened America's 137 College of Medicine under Dr. Ross' direction and in 2017 will graduate its first physicians, each prepared to provide care in rural and medically underserved communities.
 The university's business college is the North American leader in information systems, with more CMU students earning their SAP TERP10 certification than students from the second-, third- and fourth-most successful universities combined.
-Likewise, CMU sales students have ranked top in the nation two years in a row.
+Likewise, CMU sales students have ranked among the top three in the nation three years in a row.

-CMU has an acclaimed Global Campus that serves more than 7,000 students across the nation at nearly 50 remote locations and online.
-CMU's online undergraduate programs are ranked No. 1 in the nation.
+CMU has acclaimed off-campus programs that serve more than 7,000 students online and at more than 30 satellite locations.
+CMU's online undergraduate programs have been ranked No. 1 in the nation.

-Dr. Ross has led CMU through an extensive strategic planning process and a massive campus master planning effort to prepare for the next decade and beyond.
-He has championed a successful shared governance and communications effort that is now in its third year, and he rallied the university community as a whole to address the effect of Michigan's declining high school population on enrollment.
+Dr. Ross has led CMU through an extensive strategic planning process and will wrap up an update of the plan later this year.
+He has championed a successful shared governance and communications effort that is now in its fifth year, and he has rallied the university community as a whole to address the effect of Michigan's declining high school population on enrollment.

 Dr. Ross has long been involved in cutting-edge methods of teaching and learning and is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 He previously served on a national Commission on the Regulation of Postsecondary Distance Education.